 I am trying to fill the loopholes in the beauty pageants through this platform.

-Any women who are between 18 to 28 years can participate.
+Any women who are between 18 and 28 years can participate.
 The event will give opportunities to people living outside Nepal as well.

 Many Non-residential Nepalis can’t participate in beauty pageants in Nepal.
 We have tried to address that too.
 Aspiring candidates living outside Nepal can be a part of Miss Universe Nepal 2020, now.